ctmm-initiative/ctmmweb/README.md

 You can run current repo locally:

-1. Install [the latest R](https://www.r-project.org/), currently 3.3.2.
+1. Install [the latest R](https://www.r-project.org/), currently 3.3.3.
 Lower version may not work with ctmm.
 2. Install dependency packages in R. You need to install `ctmm` and `shiny` development version separately here.

-Better restart R session if you already have one running to make sure uninstall works.
+**Better restart R session if you already have one running to make sure uninstall works.**

 ```r
 # restart R session first